bertofurth/Seagate-Central-Debian/README.md

 if you manage to somehow tweak webmin to be less resource hungry or to work better on the Seagate Central.

 ### Performance
 Debian on Seagate Central will perform less efficiently than the native Seagate Central firmware, however it is obviously far more versatile.

 I would suggest only installing and running the bare minimum of daemons and services to save CPU and memory resources.

+The main reason why Debian will perform less efficiently than native firmware is because the native firmware used a 64K page size.
+This makes disk operations quicker at the expense of system memory efficiency.

+It might be possible to load a 64K page size kernel with the Debian distribution but my brief experience shows that the Seagate Central simply doesn't have enough memory for it to work properly.
+In addition most Debian stock tools assume that the system is using a standard 4K page size.

+### CPU Cooling issues and random Segmentation Faults
-Finally, I have had some problems where occasionally the unit will fail under heavy load with "Segmentation Fault" style error messages.
+I have had some problems where occasionally the unit will fail under heavy load with "Segmentation Fault" style error messages.
 I have come to the conclusion that these are likely due to the CPU overheating.
 It seems that when the Seagate Central was manufactured, the heat dissipation characterstics of the unit were designed assuming that it would not be